dreamineering/business-administration/docs/growth/productivity/time-blocking-for-success.md

 # Time Blocking for Success

+Elite performers, without exception, [value their time extremely high](https://nav.al/hourly-rate), so they guard their time ferociously so they can [extract maximum value for their efforts](https://fourminutebooks.com/tools-of-titans-summary/).
+If you are a leader in your organisation, the single most important skill you need to master to have a positive impact on your business is time management.

+Crucially, you must be vigilant to [eliminate reactive firefighting work](https://www.paulgough.com/podcast/ep-283/), this includes answering phone calls or emails where you have not set the agenda and schedule time for [Deep Work](https://www.youtube.com/watch?v=gTaJhjQHcf8&t=7s) where you are completely [indistractable](https://www.youtube.com/watch?v=kESwCrwOGtg).

+## Why use Gensolve for business planning?

+Why use Gensolve for planning how to spend you administer your business?
+Because you have the ability to improve your plans by analysisg historical data to see how productive you have been.
+If you have weaknesses you can raise these with a business specialist in the area of concern.
+The ability to move or copy appointments also makes planning or adjusting a plan extremely easy.

+The greatest benefit of all
+Once you have set up strong patterns, you can pass these on to your staff and know how to interpret their results.

 Timing the right activity for the right time [is a science](https://zapier.com/blog/daily-schedules-for-productivity/), do yourself a massive favour and [learn how to make the most of your time](https://blog.rescuetime.com/when-to-work-productivity-curves/)!

 While a standard to-do list tells you what you need to do, time blocking tells you when you’re going to do it.
 Time blocking is a simple, flexible and effective way to help you to manage your time better and stay productive on a daily basis.